fchastanet/bash-tools-framework/CompileCommand.md

 }
 ```

-Notice that function name is "scopped" to namespace "InstallScript".
-It is a best
+Notice that function name is "scoped" to namespace "InstallScript".
+It is a
-practice as it enforces the "class" aspect.
-Also it is mandatory in order to
+best practice as it enforces the "class" aspect.
+Also it is mandatory in order
-respect the naming convention of this framework.
+to respect the naming convention of this framework.

-Now we implement a script that respects these interfaces in the file `src/_binaries/InstallScripts/firstInstallScript.sh`:
+Now we implement a script that respects these interfaces in the file
+`src/_binaries/InstallScripts/firstInstallScript.sh`:

 ```bash
 #!/usr/bin/env bash